NOiCCOMMAND

 If the answer is "everything" and your instinct says "quickly," you do not have a business.
 You have a job.[1]The entire operation runs on your presence, which means it cannot grow past your personal capacity.
 No amount of marketing spend, new patients, or better software will fix a business that is structurally dependent on one person's daily involvement.
 This is a leadership and organizational structure problem.
 It comes first because it prevents progress in every other area.

-If your honest answer is "nothing would fail" and you have systems, a team, and documented processes.
-This is not your constraint.
+If your honest answer is "nothing would fail" and you have systems, a team, and documented processes, this is not your constraint.
 Move to the next question.

 Question 02